Denshaw: Transport

 Denshaw lies 2.5 mi south of the M62 motorway, at a road junction where the A640, A672 and A6052 roads intersect.
 There are no rail services in Denshaw.
 Following closure of the Oldham Loop Line, the nearest railway station to Denshaw is located at Greenfield.

-Denshaw is served by the 356 service ran by Nexus Move (Ashton-Under-Lyne) that runs between Oldham, Denshaw, Diggle, Uppermill, Greenfield, Mossley, Stalybridge and Ashton-under-Lyne.
-The service runs hourly on Weekdays and Saturdays with service on Sunday dropping to every 2 hours.
+Denshaw is served by the 356 bus service previously ran by Nexus Move (Ashton-Under-Lyne) that runs between Oldham, Denshaw, Diggle, Uppermill, Greenfield, Mossley, Stalybridge and Ashton-under-Lyne.
+The service runs hourly on Weekdays and Saturdays, with service on Sunday dropping to every two hours.
+Since the 5th of January 2025, the 356 is now under the control of the Bee Network and is contracted to Diamond Bus North West as part of Tranche 3 of franchising.

 Denshaw was previously served by routes such as the 407 between Denshaw and Oldham via Moorside.
 The 407 ran hourly daily with all days expect Sundays being run by Stotts Tours with Sunday runs being covered by Stagecoach Manchester.
 Additionally, Denshaw was served by the 354 bus route that ran towards Ashton-under-Lyne following the route of the modern day 356.
-During its time of operation it was ran by First Greater Manchester every 2 hours Mon-Sun with a Local Link Demand-responsive transport system covering the evening journeys.
+During its time of operation, it was run by First Greater Manchester every two hours Mon-Sun with a Local Link Demand-responsive transport system covering the evening journeys.